 The role of technology for on-demand Fashion

 Companies that have started the transition to on-demand are already being rewarded financially.
+This new model portends major changes in fashion.

 Production automation and data analytics will allow companies to enhance and accelerate the flow of production knowledge, allowing them to produce faster, more efficiently, and more cost-effectively.
 The ability to predict changing consumer preferences, manufacture in-demand clothing, and distribute it quickly before consumer tastes shift is the key to sustainability and growth.
 Apparel manufacturers may also offer customization as a value-added alternative to their customers by leveraging advanced technology.